Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Methods for Static VHGR

-\item For \textbf{Sign Language Understanding}, the authors in \cite{G-CNN-SHARMA2021115657} developed G-CNN, a shallow 2DCNN to recognize Indian Sign Language (ISL) signs and slightly outperformed various versions of VGG on a self-collected dataset.
-The authors in \cite{STN-ND-Net} proposed the STN-ND-Net, a combination of a Spatial Transformer Network (STN) that improves robustness to spatial transformations, with a 2D-CNN backbone that uses deconvolution operations to reduce the pixel-wise and channel-wise correlations and eliminates the information redundancy of colored images.
-The success of vision transformer (ViT) motivated authors of SIGNFORMER\cite{SIGNFORMER} to adopt it for ISL recognition, while authors in \cite{Jungpil-Shin} leveraged both skeleton and RGB data in their dual stream feature extractor and an MLP to perform intermediate fusion.
-A YOLO variant, namely YOLOv4-CSP\cite{YOLOv4-CSP} has also been developed, to simultaneous detect and identify the hand gesture.
+For SLU, the authors in \citep{G-CNN-SHARMA2021115657} developed Gesture-CNN, a shallow 2DCNN to recognize Indian Sign Language (ISL) signs and slightly outperformed various versions of VGG on a self-collected dataset.
+The authors in \citep{STN-ND-Net} proposed the STN-ND-Net, a combination of a Spatial Transformer Network (STN) that improves robustness to spatial transformations, with a 2DCNN backbone that uses deconvolution operations to reduce the pixel-wise and channel-wise correlations and eliminates the information redundancy of colored images.
+The success of the vision transformer motivated the authors of SIGNFORMER~\citep{SIGNFORMER} to adopt it for ISL recognition, while authors in \citep{Jungpil-Shin} leveraged both skeleton and RGB data in their dual-stream feature extractor and an MLP to perform intermediate fusion.
+A YOLO variant, namely YOLOv4-CSP~\citep{YOLOv4-CSP} has also been developed, to simultaneously detect and identify Turkish Sign Language gestures.